webplatform/docs/tutorials/debugging_css/index.md

 ==Avoiding problems in the first place==

 ===Cross browser Idiosyncrasies===
 As mentioned in previous tutorials Web Browsers come with inbuilt CSS.
-This default CSS may differ between browsers and hence when viewing a site, unless the site CSS cancels out the browser's CSS there is a chance that the page is displayed differently across browsers, which most of ten than not it is undesirable.
+This default CSS may differ between browsers and hence when viewing a site, unless the site CSS cancels out the browser's CSS there is a chance that the page is displayed differently across browsers, which most often than not it is undesirable.

 This problem is avoided by normalizing the browser.
 This is done by using a set of CSS rules to cancel the web browser default CSS before applying custom CSS.
 There exist a couple of CSS normalizing files on the net freely available.